Truck Accident Statistics

 Statistics can clarify what we already believe or highlight facts and trends we may have had no idea existed.
 Semi-truck accident statistics are no exception.
 They are a jarring reminder that we share the road with vehicles capable of inflicting life-changing injuries in just a split-second.

-Truck crash statistics show in particular the lethal differences between accidents involving cars and those involving commercial trucks, which can weigh up to 80,000 pounds.
-The weight, mass and often-dangerous cargo of a truck all contribute to make them the most dangerous road companions we have.
+Truck accident statistics show in particular the lethal differences between accidents involving cars and those involving commercial trucks, which can weigh up to 80,000 pounds.
+The weight, mass, and often-dangerous cargo of a truck all contribute to make them the most dangerous road companions we have.

 Fried Goldberg doesn’t want you to become a statistic.
-Our truck accident lawyers have compiled the data and facts related to semi-truck accidents in hopes they’ll help you to avoid unsafe situations.
+Our truck accident lawyers have compiled the data and facts related to semi-truck accidents in hopes that they’ll help you to avoid unsafe situations.
 Contact us at (866) 543-8685 if you need assistance with a truck accident lawsuit.

 The Trucking Industry